 - Work full time in host lab during summer quarter, stipend funded by Stanford ChEM-H

-- Attend weekly meetings focused on interdisciplinary research, research proposal development, presentation skills, and more
+- Attend a weekly seminar (Tuesdays, 3-4 pm) focused on interdisciplinary research, research proposal development, presentation skills, and more

 - Present a final research talk and poster at the end of the program